inBeat/inbeat-website/content/top-influencers/tiktok/beauty/south-korea/seoul/_index.md

 ---
-title: Top 10 Beauty TikTok Influencers In Seoul In 2023
+title: Top 10 Beauty TikTok Influencers In Seoul In 2024
 description: >-
-  Find top beauty TikTok influencers in Seoul in 2023.
-Most popular hashtags: #fyp #beauty #foryou #korea.
+  Find top beauty TikTok influencers in Seoul in 2024.
+Most popular hashtags: #foryou #fyp #beauty #korea.
 platform: TikTok
 hits: 4
-text_top: Identify the top-rated TikTok accounts on inBeat.
+text_top: Analyze the top-rated TikTok profiles on inBeat.
-text_bottom: inBeat aggregates 4 TikTok influencers like this in Seoul, South Korea for you to contact.
+text_bottom: Our database aggregates 4 TikTok influencers like this in Seoul, South Korea for you to collaborate.
 profiles:
   - username: "minton_harin"
     fullname: >-